 6. Try Massage.

 A professional massage is a great way to reduce pain and sleep comfortably.
-In fact, if you see a physical therapist or chiropractor for back pain, they’ll often suggest a massage.
+In fact, if you see a physical therapist or chiropractor, they’ll often suggest a massage.
 There’s a reason for this.
 Several, in fact:

 - Promotes healing and new blood flow to the area.